DPIRD-DMA/blog/docs/_posts/2021-01-29-Multispectral-image-classification.md

 show_tensor(valid_tensor, first_channel =3)
 {% endhighlight %}

-Thirdly, the notebook prints an image from the training set.
+The last one prints an image from the training set.

 {% highlight python %}
 # show one tensor from training set with augmentations